sfwrprogclass/MoneySmarts/README.md

 - Start a family and handle the associated expenses
 - Deal with random life events (both positive and negative)
 - Save for retirement and build wealth

+## Features

+- Buy homes and vehicles with realistic financial constraints
+- Shop for everyday items and manage recurring bills
+- Experience random and planned life events
+- Track your cash, bank, and credit balances
+- Inventory and recurring bill management
+- Pixel art graphics and engaging UI
+- Save/load game progress

 ## How to Play